-Once we are clear of Tucson, we fly through some very rough air while the crew try to serve beverages.
-It never fails!
+Once we are clear of Tucson, we fly through some very rough air while the cabin crew try to serve beverages – it never fails!
 The captain takes the aircraft to a lower flight level, which smooths things out considerably.
 I watch a movie using my iPad and Wi-if through the Gogo inflight network for free: “Pirates of the Caribbean- Dead Men Don’t Tell” – the first movie I’ve watched all the way through for probably a decade!

-Orion and the Crescent Moon are visible off the wing to the west during the last hour of the flight.
+Orion constellation and the Crescent Moon are visible off the wing to the west during the last hour of the flight.
 Once we land in Seatac, the fun begins.
 My big bag is checked through to Victoria, so it doesn’t appear on the carousel.
-I go to the Delta Baggage office nearby, and thank goodness a woman is still there despite it being after midnight.
+I go to the nearby Delta Baggage office.
+Thank goodness a woman is still there despite it being after midnight.
 She advises me to go upstairs right away in order to arrange for an overnight hotel with the Delta agents before they go home.
-There are no agents to help me upstairs, so I return to the baggage office.
-I try calling the Delta Customer Assistance number, but nobody answers – so much for customer service or caring!
+There are no agents to help me upstairs, so I return to the baggage office, and I try calling the Delta Customer Assistance number, but nobody answers – so much for customer service!